Diary of Ebenezer 'Edward' Barron, 1901 - Part 4

 the first - horses & men were

-nearly all knocked up when
+nearly all Knocked up when

-we got here - f you will
+we got here - y you will

 have some idea of the work

-we have to do when 29
+we had to do when 29

-horses - goodones had to be
+horses - good ones - had to be

 shot & left behind unable